Piano Concerto (Vaughan Williams)

-The Piano Concerto in C is a concertante work by Ralph Vaughan Williams written in 1926 (movements 1 & 2) and 1930-31 (movement 3).
+The Piano Concerto in C is a concertante work by Ralph Vaughan Williams written in 1926 (movements 1 and 2) and 1930–31 (movement 3).
 During the intervening years, the composer completed Job: A Masque for Dancing and began work on his Fourth Symphony.
 The concerto shares some thematic characteristics with these works, as well as some of their drama and turbulence.